 Therefore, we suggest we modify α_k in such a manner as to improve the reduction of the function values along the iterations.
 In section 5 we present the ASCALCG algorithm and we prove that for uniformly convex functions the convergence of the accelerated algorithm is still linear, but the reduction in function values is significantly improved.
 Finally, in section 6 we present computational results on a set of 750 unconstrained optimization problems from the CUTE [12] collection along with some other large-scale unconstrained optimization problems presented in [1].
-The Dolan-Moré [19] performance profiles of ASCALCG versus some known conjugate gradient algorithms including Hestenes and Stiefel [25], Polak-Ribière-Polyak [32,33], Day and Yuan [17], hybrid Dai and Yuan [17], SCALCG by Andrei [3-6], CONMIN by Shanno and Phua [42,43], CG DESCENT by Hager and Zhang [22,23], or limited memory quasi-Newton LBFGS by Liu and Nocedal [26] and truncated Newton TN by Nash [27] prove that ASCALCG is top performer among these algorithms.
+The Dolan-Moré [17] performance profiles of ASCALCG versus some known conjugate gradient algorithms including SCALCG by Andrei [3,4,5,6], CG_DESCENT by Hager and Zhang [19,20,21], LBFGS by Liu and Nocedal [23], truncated Newton TN by Nash [24] and the accelerated conjugate gradient with modified secant condition ACGMSEC [10] prove that ASCALCG is top performer among these algorithms.